 GEF is a partnership for international cooperation where 183 countries work together with international institutions, civil society organisations and the private sector, to address global environmental issues.
-It has provided funding for a number of projects relating to e-waste - the majority of which have come through its 4th, 5th and 6th replenishment phases between 2006 and 2018.
+It has provided funding for several projects relating to e-waste, the majority of which have come through its 4th, 5th and 6th replenishment phases between 2006 and 2018.